iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/45dc63e3-6769-4ff0-abf7-5c5e11182e80" />
 </p>

-- We can also correlate this activity with Event ID `4672`, which shows that the forged Administrator account (RID 500) was given special administrative privileges on DC01 showing that the same privileged session was being used to execute commands on the Domain Controller
+- We can also correlate this activity with Event ID `4672`, which shows that the Administrator account (RID 500) was assigned special administrative privileges during the logon session on DC01.
+While Event ID `4672` does not by itself indicate a Golden Ticket, correlating it with the suspicious Kerberos activity and subsequent smbexec execution strengthens the evidence that the privileged session was used to execute commands on the Domain Controller

 ## Defense Best Practices for `Golden Ticket` attacks
 - To defend against Golden Ticket attacks, reset the krbtgt password twice with enough time for the changes to replicate across the domain.
 Protect Domain Controllers in a secure Tier 0 environment and use dedicated PAWs to reduce the risk of stolen credentials.
 Keep Domain Controllers fully patched with the latest Kerberos security updates, and place high-privilege admins in the Protected Users group for stronger protection.
 Finally, monitor Windows security events such as `4769`, `4624`, and `4672` for unusual ticket requests, network logons, and unexpected administrative privileges